PhysicsDptAngers/polyUAnalog/hardware/voice/README.md

 - **Eurorack (SMD 0603) – WIP**: Designed for use with the *Eurorack version of the conductor board* (work in progress as of March 2025).
 As with all Eurorack modules, space is limited, so this board uses small **SMD 0603** components.
 While it can be soldered by hand, it requires some experience and possibly dedicated tools like a binocular magnifier.

 - **Mono Through-Hole – WIP**: The simplest version to assemble and arguably the best starting point.
 This is a *standalone* analog voice module that does *not* require a conductor board to generate sound.
-It includes a dedicated *MIDI input socket* and *power circuitry*, allowing you to simply connect a MIDI cable and a *+12V power supply* to get a fully functional monophonic analog synthesizer!
+Additionaly, the board is large and use trhough-hole component (except for the as3397 chip).
+It also includes a dedicated *MIDI input socket* and *power circuitry*, allowing you to simply connect a MIDI cable and a *+12V power supply* to get a fully functional monophonic analog synthesizer!

 ## The AS3397 Chip